 - When they manage to free Merida, one of them trips and lands on his face going down the stairs.
 Catches you off-guard especially since it was supposed to be a serious moment with dramatic music.

-- The brawl that breaks out after Lords Macintosh and MacGuffin mock Dingwall, who sets his son on Macintosh.
+- The brawl that breaks out after Lords Macintosh and MacGuffin mock Dingwall, who sics his son on Macintosh like an attack dog.
 The funniest thing is the bagpipes playing during the brawl.
 It stops when the brawl stops, but resumes when the brawl is resumed when the triplets hit Dingwall's foot with a mace.
 It only stops for real when Elinor calmly marches into the middle of the brawl and walks back to the thrones dragging Fergus (who joined the brawl when it resumed) and the three clan lords by their ears like naughty schoolchildren.

 - What sells it is Fergus trying to explains himself after she drags him back to the throne but gives a meek "yes dear" and sulks back to his chair.